UKCloud/documentation/articles/azure/azs-how-create-key-vault-ps.md

 New-AzureRmKeyVault -VaultName "<output form="vaultname" name="result" style="display: inline;">&lt;Vault Name&gt;</output>" -ResourceGroupName $RGName -Location "frn00006"
 </code></pre>

-This will create a Key Vault in the specified resource group.
+This will create a key vault in the specified resource group.

 ## Storing a secret in the vault